Skill, Technique & Ability

 • Affective behaviour (feeling) - success at the sport depends on mental attitude and developing psychological skills to cope with stress

-• Psychomotor skill (doing) - excellence in sport requires the execution of precise, fluent and effective movement patterns which require the combination of perceptual and motor skills
+• Psychomotor skill (doing) - excellence in sport requires the execution of precise, fluent and effective movement patterns, which need the combination of perceptual and motor skills

-Techniques are the basic movements of any sport or event e.g. a block start in a 100 metre race is a technique.
-We combine a number of techniques into a pattern of movement e.g. triple jump - running and then the hop, skip and jump phases.
+Techniques are the basic movements of any sport or event, e.g. a block start in a 100 metres race.
+We combine several techniques into a movement pattern, e.g. triple jump - running and then the hop, step and jump phases.

-Stallings L M (1982 - Motor Learning from theory to Practice) identified the following psychomotor abilities: Muscular power and endurance, flexibility, balance, coordination and differential relaxation (selective adjustment of muscle tension).
+Stallings (1982)[1] identified the following psychomotor abilities: Muscular power and endurance, flexibility, balance, coordination and differential relaxation (selective adjustment of muscle tension).

-Fleishman E A (1972 - The structure and measurement of psychomotor abilities.) identified the following nine psychomotor abilities (referred to as gross motor abilities): Extent flexibility, dynamic flexibility, explosive strength, static strength, dynamic strength, trunk strength, gross body coordination, gross body equilibrium and stamina.
+Fleishman (1972)[1] identified the following nine psychomotor abilities (referred to as gross motor abilities): Extent flexibility, dynamic flexibility, explosive strength, static strength, dynamic strength, trunk strength, gross body coordination, gross body equilibrium and stamina.

-If you are of average height, strong, good coordination and have an abundance of fast twitch fibres in your legs then you have the natural ability to be a sprinter.
+If you are of average height, strong, have good coordination and have an abundance of fast-twitch fibres in your legs, then you have the natural ability to be a sprinter.

 SKILL = ABILITY + TECHNIQUE